albar965/littlenavmap-manual/en/AIRCRAFTPERFEDIT.md

 The value is given in percent of trip fuel.

+**Note that the ICAO recommends to use 5 percent contingency fuel for all flights.**

 #### Climb {#climb}

 Values for climb are detected automatically when collecting performance.